roguehashrate/rogue-alpine-setup/README.md

   <img src="/assets/logo.png" alt="Logo" width="300"/>
 </p>

-A post-install script that gets your fresh Alpine Linux system into a GNOME desktop — giving a "Just works" experiance.
+A post-install script that gets your fresh Alpine Linux system into a GNOME desktop, giving a "just works" experience.

 > ⚠️ This is intended to be run **after completing `setup-alpine`** on a new Alpine installation.